hypergeek-dev/cipher-forge/README.md

 ## Password Uniqueness

-Cyber-Forge calculates the number of possible combinations for the generated password, giving you an idea of its uniqueness.
+Cyber-Forge calculates the strength and the number of possible combinations for the generated password, giving you an idea of its uniqueness.

 # Getting Started